DylanParenzee/learn_journ/README.md

 - Creating and defining methods

 Learned and practiced all the above, lots to take in, I can see just how in depth and layered functions can be, defining my own methods is a skill I feel will really come in handy in the future

+<b>Tuesday 7.12.21:</b>
+Today I learned and practiced;
+- revison of previous day
+- defining methods exercise (udemy)
+- utilizing the keyword (this)
+- coding exercise (laying eggs) udemy
+- The Try/Catch procedure

+Had a good morning, revised the past day's learnings (might start all sessios this way) passed all exercises without too much of a struggle and moving on to the next module tomorrow, Callbacks and Array methods.